michaelprosario/birdWatcher/blog_post2.md

-In this series, we will continue building a small system to capture pictures of my back yard and detect if we see pictures.
+In this series, we will continue building a small system to capture pictures of my back yard and detect if we see birds.
 In this post, we will focus on the problem of taking pictures every minute or so.
+For fun, I decided to build this part in Python.
 To review the system overview, check out my previous blog post here.

 The solution for the watcher involves the following major elements and concepts.
 - Setup a connection to Azure blob storage.
 To keep things simple, [Azure blob storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python?tabs=managed-identity,roles-azure-portal,sign-in-azure-cli) enables you to securely store files in Microsoft Azure cloud at low cost.
 - Set the time interval for taking pictures
 - Setup connection to [message queue system](https://www.rabbitmq.com/tutorials/tutorial-one-python.html).
-Please keep in mind that the watch program needs to send a message to another program that will analyze the image content.
+The watch program needs to send a message to an analysis program that will analyze the image content.
+Please keep in mind that RabbitMQ is simply "email for computer programs."
+It's a way for programs to message each other to do work.
+I will be running the watcher program on a pretty low-complexity Raspberry PI 2.
+In my case, I wanted to off-load the image analysis to another computer system with a bit more horse power.
+In future work, we might move the analysis program to a cloud function.
+That's a topic for a future post.

+Here's some pseudo code.
 - Setup the program to take pictures
 - Loop
 	- Take a picture